Slimefun/Slimefun4/docs/sop/update.md

 The next step is making sure our tests are still working correctly as is.
 This can be done by running `mvn test` and verifying that all tests pass correctly without any failures or errors.

-If there are any failures you will need to investigate these, it's best to run them one at a time so you don't have the potential for cross-test contamination.
+If there are any failures you will need to investigate these, it's best to run them one at a time, so you don't have the potential for cross-test contamination.
 If you find any issues with the tests, please fix them and make sure to add a comment to the PR explaining why the test was changed.

 If you need any help fixing tests feel free to join the [Discord](https://discord.gg/slimefun).

-Once all the tests are passing, check to see if there's a new version of [MockBukkit](https://github.com/MockBukkit/MockBukkit), this is the framework handling the Bukkit side of our tests.
+Once all the tests are passed, check to see if there's a new version of [MockBukkit](https://github.com/MockBukkit/MockBukkit), this is the framework handling the Bukkit side of our tests.
 There very well may not be a new version, they usually lag updates a bit.
 If not, that's perfectly ok, just make sure to note it on the PR.

-### Testing ingame
+### Testing in game

-The final and most important step is testing this ingame.
+The final and most important step is testing this in game.
 While I'd love for our tests to be perfect, they are not (especially if MockBukkit hasn't had an update yet).
-We need to ensure that everything is working in game before we can ship a new version release.
+We need to ensure that everything is working in-game before we can ship a new version release.

 To do this, you will need to build the plugin with `mvn clean package` and then copy the jar from `target/` to your server's `plugins/` folder.
 Once you've done this, start the server.
 You will want to test various things but the things we always want covered are:
 * Commands, verify running a few commands work